EC528-Fall-2025/Kagenti-AIWorkloads/README.md

 These goals are intended to ensure that Kagenti is a versatile, user-friendly, and effective tool that meets the needs of a wider range of users and use cases.

 ### 1. Platform Engineers / DevOps Teams
-These are engineers responsible for bringing AI agent workloads to production within organizations or for users.
-They own Kubernetes clusters, networking, security, and scaling, and handle the orchestration of connecting agents to tooling.
+As a platform engineer responsible for bringing AI agent workloads to production, I want an orchestration tool that simplifies deployment, lifecycle management, and secure integration of agents with my existing infrastructure, so that I can reliably scale, enforce security, and connect AI agents to tooling without manual overhead.

 **Requirements**:
 - Simplified deployment and lifecycle management of agents.